Yerdun/Pathogen/README.md

-# Pathogen (name subject to change)
+# Pathogen

-Video game made for Cal Poly Pomona's Game Development and Design Club in Spring 2021.
+Video game made for CPPGD in May 2021.
 An arcade shooter in which the player can copy enemy bullet patterns.
 Developed in Godot version 3.3.